RanaEssam03/Command-Line-Interpreter/README.md

 # Command-Line-Interpreter

 ## Description
 This is a command line interpreter that can be used to execute commands from the command line.
-It is written in Java  .
-It supports the following commands:
+It is written in Java.
+### It supports the following commands:
 * `cd` - change directory
 * `clr` - clear the screen
 * `echo` - display a line of text